MalwareMustDie

-MalwareMustDie, NPO is a whitehat security research workgroup that was launched in August 2012.
+MalwareMustDie (MMD), NPO is a white hat hacking research workgroup that was launched in August 2012.
 MalwareMustDie is a registered nonprofit organization as a medium for IT professionals and security researchers gathered to form a work flow to reduce malware infection in the internet.
 The group is known for their malware analysis blog.
 They have a list of Linux malware research and botnet analysis that they have completed.
 The team communicates information about malware in general and advocates for better detection for Linux malware.